 What is the GNSO Council and what is its function within ICANN?

-Overarching goal of day one is to establish a common baseline of foundational knowledge about what the GNSO Council does and what Councilors’ roles are (including Council leadership and liaisons).
+The overarching goal of the first day of the meeting was to establish a common baseline of foundational knowledge about what the GNSO Council does and what the various Councilor roles entail, including the roles and responsibilities of Council leadership and liaisons.

 Role of the GNSO in the context of its history